sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

 8. Click **Save** to save both data types.

-### Add Shipping Address Data Type in Web Portal Automation
+### Add Shipping Address Data Type in Web Portal automation

 1. Go back to the **Web Portal** automation and drag and drop the **Shipping Address** data type just after the **Get Element (Price)** step.